HactarCE/Nomic-Rules/README.md

 ### Proposals as game actions

-The Minister is an official who can attmept to make changes to the game state through proposals.
+The Minister is an official who can attempt to make changes to the game state through proposals.

 The Minister may spend an action to make a proposals that describes any number of actions that alter the game state in any fashion.